frodobots-berkeley/frodo-vla/bigvision_README.md

 # Quickstart for Nav-VLA finetuning

+Note that the script to run on tpus will automatically push your code.
+If you want to isolate your development please make a new branch.

 To launch on a single tpu vm (v4-8)
 ```
 bash run_cat.sh <name of tpu> <initialize (true for first job on new tpu)> <update (true if code is changed)> <wandb api key>